Lomeli12/7Log/README.markdown

 ## System Requirements:

    1. Windows 7 Home Basic or higher(Windows 7 Starter will not work)
-   2. 3MB of Storage Space
+   2. About 8MB of Storage Space
    3. Microsoft .NET Framework 4.0 or higher.
 Get it here: http://bit.ly/MicrosoftDotNet4
    4. Admin Privileges